 Thc chorus of 'The Land Song' runs: The Land, The Land, 'Twas God that made the land The Land, The Land, the ground on which we stand Why should we be beggars with the ballot in our hand.
 God gave the land to the people!

-The song was rediscovered by a new generation of radical Liberals in the 1960s, and remains the opening song of the Glee Club, an instiution which still thrives at Liberal Democrat conference - indeed 'Liberator' publishes a song book specially for the occasion.
+The song was rediscovered by a new generation of radical Liberals in the 1960s, and remains the opening song of the Glee Club, an institution which still thrives at Liberal Democrat conference - indeed 'Liberator' publishes a song book specially for the occasion.

-I interviewed Michael Foot back in November 1990 about 'The Land Song' after he had made reference to it in a 'Guardian' book review.
-This is the full account of what he told me: ‘I was brought up in a Liberal household down in Cornwall and Plymouth.
+‘I was brought up in a Liberal household down in Cornwall and Plymouth.
 My father was a Liberal Member of Parliament, a radical Liberal, and he taught me the song.
 Way back in the 1920s, I heard the song being sung.
 It wasn’t only the Liberals who sang it – it was sung by many others as well.
 I’m not quite sure who invented it.
 Lloyd George adopted it when he carried out his land campaign, and his attack on the landlords in 1909, 1910, and all the associated People’s Budget.
 And ‘The Land Song’ was the one which really seemed to strike terror into the hearts and minds of the landlords – as it should because it was directed at them.

 ‘I don’t mean any insult to other songs.
 There have been some very good songs: ‘England Arise’, which was the socialist song, was a very good song too, and in a sense that was the one that was most popular among the growing socialist or Labour parties at the beginning of the century; the ‘Internationale’ was a song which covered the whole world, and came back to England having travelled all round the continent; and the ‘Red Flag’ too, which became more officially the Labour Party song.
 All of them are very good songs.
 But for sheer effectiveness, and for a simple democratic message, I think ‘The Land’ still retains the vibrance and rhythm I’ve mentioned.
-It finishes up with the chorus: Why should we be beggars with the ballot in our hand God gave the land to the people.
+It finishes up with the chorus:

 'So it’s not only a land song, and it’s much more than a Liberal song, it’s a song that summarises the democratic case – how in fact, in order to achieve what people wanted, they should use their democratic powers, they were only just getting those democratic powers, to ensure there was a proper division of the landed property in the country.